 It’s not your fault if you are concerned about your appearance.
 In our culture, we are bombarded by increasingly unrealistic and unattainable beauty ideals.
 With this much cultural pressure, you would have to feel very secure about yourself not to feel some level of insecurity.
 We are constantly judged by the way we look.
 Moreover, it can feel like we are in competition with other women, especially when we experience fat-shaming or notice it happening even to celebrities who put on a few pounds.
 Men also experience these types of discrimination.

 Age discrimination is just as rampant.
 Unfortunately, media portrayals of older people make them appear dependent, helpless, unproductive, or demanding.
 Most seniors are actually self-sufficient consumers with time, money, and abilities to give to society.
+Reach out an our article on dating coaching for women over 40.

 How can you possibly think of aging as anything but a tremendous loss and the enemy you must fight at all costs with so much pressure to be young and beautiful?
 Believe it or not, there are many benefits to aging that you also can feel grateful for.
 And, the best of it, changing your mindset regarding aging can help you to have a more balanced perspective.